The Stamp Act

 It was during this time that groups of American patriots called the Sons of Liberty began to form.
 They took the protests of British taxes to the streets.
 They used intimidation to get tax collectors to resign from their jobs.
 The Sons of Liberty would play an important role later during the American Revolution.

-People Burning the Stamped Paper by Unknown
+People Burning the Stamped Paper

 The Act is Repealed